jundalisay/superb/content/en/research/sarkar/criminals/part-6-judges.md

 The káziis took great risk and personal responsibility when they disguised themselves and went to seek the truth at the scene of the crime, or tried to extract a confession from the accused or the plaintiff by using a clever ruse.

-Such efforts would place greater responsibility on the judges, and thus it might be necessary to increase both their number and their salary.
-Besides this, it might also be necessary to increase their authority so that they could deliver judgements on the basis of their findings and experience.
+Such efforts would place greater responsibility on the judges.
+Thus, it might be necessary to:
+- increase both their number and their salary, and
+- increase their authority so that they could deliver judgements on the basis of their findings and experience.

 However, no matter what efforts we make to ensure fair judgements, we cannot expect them to always be correct.

 The jury may make a mistake, or both the judge and the jury may make a mistake.
-Both may acquiesce in injustice due to transitory emotions or excitement.
-Hence, under no circumstances can a judgement be taken as the final word.
+- Both may acquiesce in injustice due to transitory emotions or excitement.
+- Hence, under no circumstances can a judgement be taken as the final word.

-If there is any doubt at all about the accuracy of a judgement, no punishment should be given.
+**If there is any doubt at all about the accuracy of a judgement, no punishment should be given.**

+## Corrective Measures

 From the moral viewpoint, if they wish to preserve social purity, people only have the right to take corrective measures and not punitive measures.

 The law that controls every pulsation of human existence has the sole authority to penalize people, and no other.

 Still, if people could have demonstrated that their judgements were absolutely free from defects or established that their system of punishment was legitimate, there would have been something to discuss.

 But human beings are incapable of doing this.

 So for the preservation of society, if people want to take measures against others, those measures will have to be corrective, not punitive.

 Even if the judicial system is defective, if only corrective measures are taken then there is no possibility of anyone coming to any harm.

 Before looking more deeply at corrective measures, it is necessary to closely examine the standard of judges.